Rectangle solver

 Unloading constraints

-• only-x-movements: items can only be moved out along the X axis; therefore no item is blocked in the X direction by a later item
+• only-x-movements: items can only be moved out along the X axis; therefore, within each horizontal row, no item from a later group may be positioned to the right of an item from an earlier group

 • only-y-movements: same along the Y axis